-The town at the tip of the Thumb has taken a different approach; offer the community has a destination for the entire summer season.
-On the 4th of July weekend in 2005 Port Austin Farmer’s Market debuted with just over 50 vendors.
+The town at the tip of the Thumb has taken a different approach; offering the community a destination for the entire summer season.
+On the 4th of July weekend in 2005, Port Austin Farmer’s Market debuted with just over 50 vendors.
 Now with over a dozen years in operation, Port Austin claims one of the largest outdoor markets in Michigan.

-Today permanent vendor booths have been built and the market operates each Saturday for six months of the year.
+Today permanent vendor booths have been built, and the market operates each Saturday for six months of the year.
 The market offers over 150 vendors.
-The Farmers Market offers one of the best examples of farm-to-table opportunities anywhere with fresh produce, fruits, meats, and fish along with baked and gourmet canned goods.
-It was the vision and early leadership of John and Lisa Pridnia who, along with many others had the energy and forethought to get the Port Austin farmers market to the success that it has become today.
+The Farmers Market offers one of the best examples of farm-to-table opportunities with fresh produce, fruits, meats, fish, and baked and gourmet canned goods.
+It was the vision and early leadership of John and Lisa Pridnia, who, along with many others, had the energy and forethought to get the Port Austin farmers market to the success it has become today.

 A Lawyer Makes a Float Plan for Port Austin

-Operating outside the fringe of the Port Austin Farmers Market was the paddler crowd.
+The paddler crowd was operating outside the fringe of the Port Austin Farmers Market.
 In 2007 Chris Boyle, a local attorney, founded Port Austin Kayak.
 (Affectionately called “PAK”) He invited paddlers to join him in 2008 to a summer of weekend paddles circumventing the entire Thumb shoreline on the Tip of the Thumb Heritage Water Trail along with its 25 access points.

 Two Simple Kayak Trails Have Sparked a New Interest in Port Austin